egonz/action-at-a-distance/README.md

 Communication occurs through Socket.io, which is automagically injected into every remote nonlocal page; loaded in a headless PhantomJS browser on the server.

-Load a remote nonlocal page, send it Javascript (through Socket.io), and receive the results in your browser, and on the server.
-Results can be sent asynchronously as they appear on the remote page; see the Twitter demo.
+Remote nonlocal pages are sent Javascript (through Socket.io), and the local client receives results through the same socket; whether in the browser or on the server.
+Results can be sent asynchronously as they appear on the nonlocal page; see the Twitter demo.

 ## Install